The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 • Pre-PASC consultation Closed

-• Pre-MSAC consultation Not yet started
+• Pre-MSAC consultation Open

 • Outcome Pending